 We are subject to U.S. federal income tax as well as income tax in multiple state and foreign jurisdictions.
-Our federal income tax returns for the fiscal years 2010 through 2014 remain open for examination.
+Our federal income tax return for fiscal year 2013 was under examination as of July 31, 2016 and returns for fiscal years 2014 and 2015 remain open for examination.
 Foreign and U.S. state jurisdictions have statutes of limitations generally ranging from three to five years.
 The state impact of any federal income tax changes remains subject to examination by various states for a period of up to one year after formal notification to the states.
 There are no material open or unsettled state, local or foreign income tax audits.
 We believe our accrual for tax liabilities is adequate for all open audit years.